Members of the Church of Jesus Christ of Latter-day Saints in 20th-century warfare

-The Church of Jesus Christ of Latter-day Saints (LDS Church) was organized on April 6, 1830.
-Members of the church are encouraged to be active participants in their community, and as a result of this they have contributed in a variety of ways to events throughout the twentieth century.
-As different wars were fought in the 1900s the involvement of the church and its members has been substantial as the members often participated in the armed forces and the church has sought to give guidance to its members living both in the United States or in other countries around the world.
+Members of The Church of Jesus Christ of Latter-day Saints (LDS Church) have participated in wars throughout the twentieth century, including World Wars I and II.
+LDS members are encouraged to be active participants in their community, and the church has supported its members serving in the armed forces, both in the United States and in other countries around the world.

 World War I

 Participation Latter-day Saints in World War I can be shown by direct member involvement and the effects that the war had on the church as a whole.

 Member involvement

 Joseph F. Smith was the president of the LDS Church during the time of World War 1.
 Even though he was an advocate for peace, when the United States entered WWI by declaring war on Germany, Smith supported the cause.
 He supported patriotism and responsibility, and pertaining to the two he once said, "a good Latter-Day Saint is a good citizen in every way."
 Smith showed this support by providing Latter-day Saint chaplains for active duty military units.
 This was the first time that the United States Military allowed the LDS Church to directly select active duty member chaplains, and they have continued to allow this practice to the present day.
 The first three LDS chaplains selected by the church were Calvin Schwartz Smith, Herbert B. Maw, and B. H. Roberts.
 Even though there were only three chaplains for the 15,000 LDS members in the war, these men labored diligently to contribute to the war effort by religiously strengthening the LDS soldiers.

 Members of the LDS Church also contributed to the war on the homefront.
 Latter-day Saints along with the rest of the Americans were encouraged by national and local leaders to live more frugally during the war.
 The United States war effort required a lot of food and supplies for its soldiers, which caused shortages in supplies among Americans.
 Local LDS leaders began teaching a more thrifty way of living, which taught LDS members how to have what they needed even with the decrease in resources.
 Latter-Day Saints also practiced controlled conservation of their food and resources in order to contribute to the needs of the U.S. military.
 Members encouraged food production, used less fuel, purchased war bonds, and contributed supplies to show support for the war and their soldiers.